Lady Gaga's dogs have been recovered unharmed, Gaga calls injured dog walker 'a hero'

 What happened to Lady Gaga's dog walker?

-On Wednesday night, a male suspect shot and wounded Lady Gaga's dog walker, Ryan Fischer, and stole two of her three French bulldogs, Koji and Gustav, according to the Los Angeles Police Department.
+On Wednesday night, a male suspect shot and wounded Lady Gaga's dog walker, Ryan Fischer, and stole two of her three French bulldogs, Koji and Gustav.
 The third dog, Miss Asia, wasn't taken.
 The theft happened in Hollywood at approximately 9:40 p.m.
-PT, police say, and the suspect used a semiautomatic handgun and fled the scene in a white, four-door Nissan Altima.
+PT, according to the Los Angeles Police Department, and the suspect used a semiautomatic handgun and fled the scene in a white, four-door Nissan Altima.

-KABC quotes a representative for Gaga saying Fischer is being treated at Cedars-Sinai Medical Center.
-Fischer is in stable condition, according to a police statement Thursday evening that also describes the two suspects in the robbery as between 20 and 25 years old.
+Fischer is in stable condition with injuries described as non-life-threatening, according to a police statement Friday evening.
+Police describe the two robbery suspects as between 20 and 25 years old.

 The singer herself is filming a movie in Italy (see below for more details), but on Friday, she spoke out about the attack for the first time, in an Instagram post.

-"My beloved dogs Koji and Gustav were taken in Hollywood two nights ago," Lady Gaga posted, along with a photo of the dogs.
-"My heart is sick and I am praying my family will be whole again with an act of kindness."
+"My heart is sick and I am praying my family will be whole again with an act of kindness," Lady Gaga posted, along with a photo of the dogs.
 She offered a $500,000 reward for the pets' safe return.

-Gaga went on to praise the injured dog walker, who's recovering in a Los Angeles hospital, writing, "I continue to love you Ryan Fischer, you risked your life to fight for our family.
+Gaga went on to praise the injured dog walker, writing, "I continue to love you Ryan Fischer, you risked your life to fight for our family.
 You're forever a hero."

 Why would someone steal French bulldogs?